There's more to wildlife than fur and feathers. Here's your chance to 'branch' out.

 - A bag to collect the interesting seeds and leaves you find

-- A tree guide (if you want to go into more detail)
+- Optional - an ID sheet or tree guide (if you want to go into more detail)

 - Camera or smartphone

 - Find some trees!
-Look out for ones that produce really good seeds, or have interestingly shaped leaves, like horse chestnuts, oak and sycamore.
-In autumn and winter they'll be on the ground, but you'll need to look higher up during spring and summer.
+Search for ones that produce really good seeds, or have interestingly shaped leaves, like horse chestnuts, oak and sycamore.
+In autumn and winter, they'll be on the ground, but you'll need to look higher up during spring and summer.
 But please don't pick the leaves or seeds - try taking photos to create a photo diary instead.

-- If there are lots of dry fallen leaves, pile them up, take a run-up and kick your way through them.
+- If there are lots of dry fallen leaves, notice the texture and whether they crunch when you crumple or step on them.
+Then you could pile them up, take a run-up and kick your way through them.
 Watch them fly into the air and descend in a fluttering cloud.

 - Now to the serious business of gathering seeds and leaves.
 Can you match the leaf or seed to the tree?
 Use our guide to help.